planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Combatants may switch between these at the start of their Action.
 Popping out of Total Cover to attack a foe is common, but it only counts as Partial until their next Action.

 Whether one has Cover depends on where the attack is coming from.
 For example, a stone wall only grants Cover against those on the other side.
-A chain link fence grants full Cover against throwing axes but only +1 against gunshots, etc. If Cover is easily penetrated by an attack, it can only ever count as Partial.
+A chain link fence grants full Cover against throwing axes but only partial against gunshots, etc. If Cover is easily penetrated by an attack, it can only ever count as Partial.
 Use your judgment as always.

 {: .highlight }
 >- **Partial Cover:** half damage from incoming Attacks.